-Section VII

-Pet Ownership Privileges and Control
+Section VII Pet Ownership Privileges and Control 6-19.

-6-20.
 Exclusion of Pet(s).

 - a.
-In accordance with MCoE Regulation 40-905 and this regulation, the Garrison Commander may order the removal of a pet from the installation.
+In accordance with Fort Moore Regulation 40-905 and this regulation, the Garrison Commander, in consultation with the Fort Moore Veterinary Services OIC, will review requests for exclusion of pets from post, and/or loss of Pet ownership privileges.
+The Garrison Commander may order the removal of a pet from the installation.
 Violation of this exclusion may subject the individuals concerned to the loss of pet ownership privileges and may result in the loss of on-post housing privileges for repeated or serious violations. - b.
 A pet may be removed from post if it presents a public nuisance or health concern.
 Public nuisance includes, but is not limited to, incidents of neglect or abuse, loss of owner control such as a stray impoundment, or minor provoked bites.
 Public health concerns include, but are not limited to, unprovoked animal bites and multiple stray impoundments of owned animals. - c.
 Vet Services will maintain a file on all pets/animals evaluated following the issuance of a pet removal order for the Hearing Officer's future use, if necessary.
 Such files will be forwarded within three (3) days of the Hearing Officer's request.
 All files will comment, when applicable, on the circumstances concerning the bite, to include whether the bite was unprovoked or due to an animal's naturally aggressive disposition.
 In abuse/neglect cases, files will include specific information regarding the animal's condition during evaluation.

-6-21.
+6-20.
 Revocation of Pet Ownership Privileges.

 - a.
-In accordance with MCoE Regulation 40-905, Pet and Animal Disease Control, the Garrison Commander may order the revocation of installation pet ownership privileges.
+In accordance with Fort Moore Regulation 40-905, Pet and Animal Disease Control, the Garrison Commander may order the revocation of installation pet ownership privileges.
 Violation of this order may subject the individuals concerned to loss of on-post housing privileges. - b.
-An owner not complying with MCoE Regulation 40-905 or otherwise not properly caring for their pet is subject to the loss of on-post pet ownership privileges.
+An owner not complying with Fort Moore Regulation 40-905 or otherwise not properly caring for their pet is subject to the loss of on-post pet ownership privileges and could be held responsible for veterinary costs.
 Improper care includes, but is not limited to, repeated stray impoundments, commercially breeding/raising pets on post, not registering or maintaining registration on a pet, not testing and treating for parasites, not properly immunizing a pet, breaking home quarantine, and not treating diagnosed communicable diseases.

 - a.
 The individual may be issued a pet removal order requiring immediate removal of an animal if the Veterinary Corps Officer (VCO) has declared the incident concerning the animal involves a public health concern.
 This order will give the individual concerned notice that : - (1) the animal must be removed immediately, and - (2) that he or she may request a hearing within seven (7) working days of receipt of the order.
 Final action by the Garrison Commander will be delayed pending hearing or a waiver thereof.
 Pet removal orders may only be issued by the VCO or by the DES, with prior approval by the VCO. - b.
 The individual concerned may be issued notice of pending action by the Garrison Commander.
 Either the VCO or DES may issue this notice in cases where a privately owned animal has created a public nuisance.
 Individuals will be given an opportunity for a hearing, and the animal will be allowed to remain on post pending a final decision by the Garrison Commander.

-6-23.
+6-22.
 Hearing Procedures.